apito-io/website-v2/blog/2022-04-16-your-next-website-build-using-headless-cms.md

 of the new strategy above conventional server-side CMS.
 Thus, you will be able to decide for yourself if Headless CMS will help your project succeed or not.

-# What is Headless CMS?
+# What is a Headless CMS?

 Simply said, it is a separate admin panel that is just responsible for managing and storing content.
 It offers front-end (the presentational portion of the website) access to the material through API.